-Communities and Business - September 2017 Commentary
+Communities and Business - October 2017 Commentary

-Service Variance to date £000 Forecast annual variance £000 Explanation of variance and action planned (including changes from previous month) Community Safety 11 10 Spend ahead of profile and adjustment for new starter and vacancy contribution.
+Service Variance to Date £000 Forecast Annual Variance £000 Explanation of Variance and Action Planned (including changes from previous month) Community Safety 15 10 Spend ahead of profile and adjustment for new starter and vacancy contribution.
 Salaries overspend will be compensated by salaries underspend elsewhere in the service.
-Homeless (12) (10) Underspend relating to vacant posts salaries.
-Housing 43 Invoice paid ahead of profiled spend Housing Energy Retraining Options (HERO) 15 This is to be drawn down from Trailblazer external funding Tourism (10) Tourism subscription to be paid in second half of the financial year.
-Ext Funded: Choosing Health WK PCT (10) This is external funding received in advance and will be zero at year end.
-Ext Funded: Dunton Green Projects - S106 27 Funding for this project is held in an earmarked reserve and transferred in at the year end.
-Ext Funded: PCT Initiatives 13 Spending is currently ahead of profiled budget and will be offset by external funding.
+Economic Development Property (14) This relates to a vacant Property graduate post against profiled budget.
+It will not impact on bottom line as funded from earmarked reserve Homeless (14) (10) Underspend relating to vacant post salaries.
+Housing Energy Retraining Options (HERO) 11 Additional HERO expenditure to be funded from Trailblazer external funding.
+Tourism (11) Tourism subscription awaiting invoice - planned for second half of the financial year.
+Ext Funded: Choosing Health WK PCT (12) This is external funding received in advance and will be zero at year end.
+Ext Funded: Dunton Green Projects - S106 23 Funding for this project is held in an earmarked reserve and transferred in at the year end.
+Ext Funded : Partnership Home Office 18 Funding for second half of the financial year awaited from PCC.
+Ext Funded: PCT Initiatives 10 Spending is currently ahead of profiled budget and will be offset by external funding.
 Ext Funded: Troubled Families Project (22) This is external funding received in advance and will be zero at year end.

-Service Variance to date £000 Forecast annual variance £000 Explanation of variance and action planned (including changes from previous month) Capital: Property Investment Strategy 198 This is 2 nd Floor Suffolk House Refurbishment and the option to purchase 2 properties on Croft Road.
+Service Variance to Date £000 Forecast Annual Variance £000 Explanation of Variance and Action Planned (including changes from previous month) Capital: Property Investment Strategy 198 This is 2 nd Floor Suffolk House Refurbishment and the option to purchase 2 properties on Croft Road.
 This will be funded from the Council approved Property Investment Strategy.